 Before you leave, go through your bedroom and find a few things that really give it personality and pack them!
 Forgo bringing anything you can buy upon arrival.
 Save what little space you have for the sentimental items that will make your dorm room feel more like home.

-3. Ship supplies before leaving.
+3. Ship supplies before leaving and more college move-in tips.

 These days it feels as though airlines are charging for just about everything but a trip to the bathroom.
 Avoid excess baggage fees by ordering bulky items like comforters and pillows online and having them shipped directly to school.
 If somebody from your family plans on visiting you before the weather gets cold, leave your winter clothes at home and ask them to bring it when they visit.
 Be courteous, however, and consider packing them into a suitcase for them before you leave for school.